Website Cookies

 Recycleye announces today, 1st April, that the company is launching a new coin, based on the revolutionary Solana blockchain.

 The minting of the coin, named Waste2Crypto, will directly equate to the amount of successful picks of waste objects completed by Recycleye Robotics, the AI-driven waste sorting robotic solution invented by Recycleye.
-We will use Waste2Crypto to directly fund the sorting of materials for recycling – each coin equates to a “pick” done by the robot.

 So backing Waste2Crypto means investing directly to save the planet by stopping waste going to landfill.